Buprenorphine (as hydrochloride) + Naloxone (as hydrochloride dihydrate)

 problems with excess alcohol use

-if you have head injuries or have a condition where there is increased pressure within
+if you have head injuries or in a condition where you have increased pressure within

 if you have problems related to the biliary tract